-(top left-hand panel) or 4 (top right-hand panel), the Q_g values barely differ from the original ones, indicated by the tight correlation in Q_g obtained from the original and the degraded images.
-Using a factor of 8, the correlation still holds (bottom left-hand panel), but using a factor of 16 only a small percentage of the galaxies with very low bar strengths still give nearly the same Q_g as before the degradation (bottom right-hand panel).
-In Fig. 8, we show an example of an extreme case, NGC 6221, for which the whole Q_T profile stayed almost unchanged even after degrading the image by a factor of 16.
+In Fig. 7 we show the change in bar strength Q_g after degrading the images by different factors.
+After a degradation by a factor of 2 (top left panel) or 4 (top right panel), the Q_g values barely differ from the original ones, indicated by the tight correlation in Q_g obtained from the original and the degraded images.
+Using a factor of 8 the correlation still holds (bottom left panel), but using a factor of 16 only a small percentage of the galaxies with very low bar strengths still give nearly the same Q_g as before the degradation (bottom right panel).
+In Fig. 8 we show an example of an extreme case, NGC 6221, for which the whole Q_T -profile stayed almost unchanged even after degrading the image by a factor of 16.

-In Fig. 9, we translate all this into pixel sizes.
-For each barred galaxy in the B band, we calculated the bar length in pixels and the deviation from the original bar strength after the degradations by a factor of 2, 4, 8 and 16.
+In Fig. 9 we translate all this into pixel sizes.
+For each barred galaxy in the B-band we calculated the bar length in pixels and the deviation from the original bar strength after the degradations by a factor of 2, 4, 8 and 16.
 Therefore, each of those galaxies has four corresponding points in the plot.
-In general, as long as the total length of the bar is at least 10 pixels, the difference between the bar strength derived from the original and the degraded image remains typically less than 10 per cent (indicated by the dashed lines in the figure).
-Thus, the Q_g method can estimate bar strengths quite well, even from low-resolution images.
-With the 0''.05 pixels from the ACS, this means that at z = 1, for any bar that is at least 2-3 kpc (depending on the cosmological model), we can reliably estimate its strength.
+In general, as long as the total length of the bar is at least 10 pixels, the difference between the bar strength derived from the original and the degraded image remains typically less than 10% (indicated by the dashed lines in the figue).
+Thus, the Q_g method can estimate bar strengths quite well, even from low resolution images.
+With the 0.'05 pixels from the ACS, this means that at z = 1, for any bar that is at least 2 - 3 kpc, we can reliably estimate its strength.